BootcampersCollective/Coders-Workshop/README.md

 Coders' Workshop will be on 🎉 holiday break 🎉 December 25th and January 1st!
 Join us for a new year of coding in 2020 on January 8th!

-January 15th is Coders' Workshop's one-year anniversary!
+January 15th is Coders' Workshop's one-year anniversary EXTRAVAGANZA!
+More details to come!

 Thanks to [Secure Set](http://go.secureset.com) for hosting us in this awesome space!